elastic/apm/specs/agents/tracing-instrumentation-aws.md

 ### SQS (Simple Queue Service)

 AWS Simple Queue Service is a message queuing service.
 The [messaging spec](tracing-instrumentation-messaging.md) can be used for instrumenting SQS, but the follow specifications supersede those of the messaging spec.

 - **`context.destination.cloud.region`**: mandatory.
 The AWS region where the queue is.

+#### Distributed Tracing

 For distributed tracing, the SQS API has "message attributes" that can be used in lieu of headers.

+Agents should use an attribute name of `Traceparent` or `Elastic-Trace-Parent` when sending the traceparent headers via the SQS message attributes.
+Agents should use an attribute name of `Tracecontext` or `Elastic-Trace-Context` if sending tracecontext headers in an SQS message attribute.
+Agents should default to using the non-namespaced `Traceparent` and `Tracecontext` versions of the attribute names.

+Agents should use the namespaced versions of the attribute names only if the `use_elastic_traceparent_header` configuration value is set to `true`.
+If agents attempt to automatically propagate headers when receiving messages they should check first for the non-namespaced versions, and then check for the namespaced version.
+If both are present, agents should prefer the non-namespaced versions.

+SQS has a documented limit of ten message attributes per message.
+Agents _should not_ add traceparent or tracecontext headers to the message attributes if adding those fields would put an individual message over this limit.

 ### SNS (AWS Simple Notification Service)

 The AWS Simple Notification Service can be instrumented using the [messaging spec](tracing-instrumentation-messaging.md), but the only action that is instrumented is `PUBLISH`.
 These specifications supersede those of the messaging spec:

 - `span.name`: The span name should follow this pattern: `SNS PUBLISH <TOPIC-NAME>`.
 For example, `SNS PUBLISH MyTopic`.